FlutterMeetupHH/flutter_meetup_hh_website/talk_prep/meetup_talk_notes.md

 - Cool thing: The app is out-of-the-box a Chrome app / PWA which means it can be installed instantly from the browser -> Short showcase

 - Frequent issues with debugging/usage of breakpoints in general (mostly changing them while the application is running)

+- FontManifest
+  - Providing the fonts only in the pubspec is not enough
+  - In addition, you need to create a FontManifest.json in the web/assets folder
+  - This will make the used custom fonts available for the webapp